rafalfalandys/the-news/README.md

 ## Prologue

 News aggregator.
-In short - it downloads data from 'https://newsapi.org/s/poland-news-api' and serves it in a tastier version than dry json :)
+In short - it downloads data from 'https://newsapi.org/s/poland-news-api' and serves it in a tastier version than dry json.

 Features and stack:
 React Router | Redux | API | pagination | list/tiles view | bookmarks |